-Holy-guacamole, it seems like every bloody time a new Rocket League Update gets released, we get faced with a Rocket League Version Mismatch Error, and we are then tasked with fixing the bloody thing.
+Holy-guacamole, it seems like every bloody time a new Rocket League Update gets released, we find ourselves faced up against a Rocket League Version Mismatch Error, and then we're tasked with fixing the bloody thing.
 To be honest, the fix is pretty straight forward, but you need the know-how to get it done!
-That's why you've come to EarlyGame, and that's what we're here to deliver – here's how to fix the Rocket League Version Mismatch Error...
+That's what you've come to EarlyGame for, and that's what we're here to deliver – here's how to fix the Rocket League Version Mismatch Error...

-Are you having any other troubles in Rocket League?
-Here are a couple of other common issues that we can help you with...
+Did this article help you fix the Rocket League Version Mismatch Error?
+Are you having any other troubles with Rocket League?
+Here are a couple of other common issues that we can help you out with...

 - How to Fix the Call Limit Reached Error in Rocket League

 - How to Fix Rocket League Stuck Camera Glitch

 - Rocket League: How to Fix Private Match Not Working & Processing Trade

 What is the Rocket League Version Mismatch Error?